Deuba, Fiji – Moving into the unknown

 At more than double the price, we have to pay for a seat for the luggage, as I refuse to have it on the roof in case it flies off.
 I swing a deal and get $10FJ off.

-The driver is playing chicken at top speed, and I have my feet on one bag on the back of the seat, and another arm on a huge rolling backpack that threatens to fall down on us both and squash us, but better than it flying off the roof, and I am glad I was firm with my request.
+The driver is playing ‘chicken’ at top speed, and I have my feet on one bag on the back of the seat, and another arm on a huge rolling backpack that threatens to fall down on us both and squash us, but better than it flying off the roof, and I am glad I was firm with my request.

 We get to Deuba (pronounced Day-un-bar) and I am glad I had struck a deal on the phone.
-It is an old colonial pineapple canning factory.
+The property is an old colonial pineapple canning factory.
 It has no other guests and is not on the beach, or near the town, and I am told the bar, restaurant and facilities are closed for renovation.

 In fact, we discover the sugar ants march up the kitchen wall, through a hole into the bathroom, and straight through all of my vanity bags, and into a drainage hole in the toothbrush holder, and are having a feast – on our toothbrushes and toothpaste.
+Yuck!

 My son spots a supermarket, and we are surprised at how little we spend to get food for the next two days.

-Armed with two bags of groceries for $10, we head home via a curry house we had spotted (we had checked the local upmarket and near empty eating houses, and were shocked the prices were more than the resort).
-Dinner is a reasonable bargain and as it is nearly dark and starting to rain (our first rain in Fiji), so we get takeaway for the remainder and do a quick walk down the main road home.
+Armed with two bags of groceries for $10, we head home via Deuba curry house we had spotted (we had checked the local upmarket and near empty eating houses, and were shocked the prices were more than the resort).
+Dinner is a reasonable bargain and as it is nearly dark and starting to rain (our first rain in Fiji), so we get a takeaway for the remainder and do a quick walk down the main road home.

-We are now in the wet-dry zone with grey skies, and where we head to Suva in a couple of days is the wet zone.
+We are now in the wet-dry zone with grey skies here in Deuba, and where we head to Suva in a couple of days is the wet zone.
 It is windy and bucketing down outside – there is a stack of strange noises outside, heavy truck road traffic, sheep out the back, barking ‘strayhounds’ (as my son calls them), the noise of Geckos outside, and I also heard a noise in the kitchenette, and discovered a tiny albino lizard running up the wall – glad all our food is in zip-lock bags.
-We are also lathered in mosquito repellent, but I have been bitten in the armpits, causing me to have actions somewhat like a gorilla.
+We are also lathered in mosquito repellent, but I have been bitten underarm – at the armpits, causing me to have actions somewhat like a gorilla.

 We watch one of our DVDs on the laptop, and I sit back and enjoy a drink, and a night in.
-The curtains blow with the wind through the missing louvre glass, but I feel safe in our little haven.
+The curtains blow with the wind through the missing louver glass, but I feel safe in our little haven.
 I am pleased we have finally ventured into new areas of Fiji.